 (2) A mobile nuclear medicine service shall not have radioactive material delivered from the manufacturer or the distributor to the client unless the client has a license allowing possession of the radioactive material.
 Radioactive material delivered to the client shall be received and handled in conformance with the client's license.

-(3) A licensee providing mobile nuclear medicine services shall maintain records, for inspection by the agency, in accordance with subsection (www) of this section including the letter required in paragraph (1)(A) of this subsection and the record of each survey required in paragraph (1)(F) of this subsection.
+(3) A licensee providing mobile nuclear medicine services shall maintain records, for inspection by the department , in accordance with subsection (xxx) of this section including the letter required in paragraph (1)(A) of this subsection and the record of each survey required in paragraph (1)(F) of this subsection.

 (ee) Decay-in-storage.